Phase lines in mean-field models with nonuniform external forces: Model

 \section{Model}

-The starting point of our treatment is the following mean-field free-energy density \bea f=f_b(\phi,T)+\frac12 c^2(\nabla\phi)^2+H(\phi,r), \eea where $f_b$ is a bulk energy depending on the order-parameter $\phi$ and on temperature $T$; it has specific forms for liquid-liquid, liquid-vapour, or magnetic systems but we leave it here in a general form.
-We are interested in looking at the shift to the phase lines at all values of $T$ and especially close to the bulk critical temperature $T_c$. $f_b(\phi)$ is assumed to be convex at all values of $\phi$ when $T>T_c$ and concave at a certain ``window'' of $\phi$ when $T<T_c$. $H(\phi,r)$ is a function that contains the influence of the external field.
-The coordinate $r$ is a distance in effective one-dimensional systems, i.e., in systems with Cartesian, cylindrical, or spherical symmetries.
+The starting point of our treatment is the following mean-field free energy density, \bea f=f_b(\phi,T)+\frac12 c^2(\nabla\phi)^2+H(\phi,r)-\mu_0\phi, \eea where $f_b$ is a bulk energy depending on the order-parameter $\phi$ and on temperature $T$; it has specific forms for liquid-liquid, liquid-vapor, magnetic, or other systems, but we leave it here in a general form.
+The gradient-squared term is essential for describing interfacial and wetting phenomena \cite{rolley_rmp2009,nakanishi_fisher_prl1982,leger_joanny_rpp1992, andelman_joanny_epl1988}, with $c$ being proportional to a characteristic molecular scale. $\mu_0$ is the chemical potential.
+We are interested in looking at the shift to the phase lines at all values of $T$ and especially close to the bulk critical temperature $T_c$. $f_b(\phi,T)$ is assumed to be convex at all values of $\phi$ when $T>T_c$ and concave at a certain ``window'' of $\phi$ when $T<T_c$. $H(\phi,r)$ is a function that contains the influence of the external field.
+The coordinate $r$ is a dimensionless distance in effective one-dimensional systems, i.e., in systems with Cartesian, cylindrical, or spherical symmetries.
 There is a location where the external force attains its maximum.
 For the monotonic forces considered below, this point can be thought of as being a ``surface'' even in the absence of a physical surface.

 The bulk critical point $(\phi_c,T_c)$ is classically obtained as a solution to the two coupled equations: $\partial^2f_b(\phi_c,T_c)/\partial\phi^2=\partial^3f_b(\phi_c,T_c)/\partial\phi ^3=0$ for the two variables $\phi_c$ and $T_c$.
 A nonuniform force leads to a nonuniform profile $\phi(r)$.
 One may then ask: {\it what is the bulk point $(\phi_0,T)$ for which the composition and temperature at the ``surface'' obey the critical-point conditions?}